kristiannilsson/sql-course/exercises.md

 a) Rangordna anställda baserat på lön i tabellen `employees` per jobb-id.

 b) Utöka tabellen och visa titlarna på jobben också.

+### 3.1 (Easy)
+Du ska göra ett ER-diagram för kurser, betyg och studenter.
+Du är fri att göra antaganden kring vilka kolumner och vilka kopplingar som behövs göras.

+### 3.2 (Medium)
+En företagsdatabas behöver lagra information personnumer, lön och telefonnummer om sina anställda.
+De behöver också hålla koll på sina olika avdelningar med budget och namn.
+Av försäkringsskäl behöver de också hålla koll på kontaktuppgifter och ålder på de anställdas barn.
+Du kan anta att bara en förälder jobbar på det aktuella företaget.

+Varje anställd tillhör en avdelning och varje avdelning har en avdelningschef.

+### 3.3 (Hard)
+Uppgiften är lånad och skriven i originalspråket.

+Create an ERD for a car dealership.
+The dealership sells both new and used cars, and it operates a service facility.
+Base your design on the following business rules:

+- A salesperson may sell many cars, but each car is sold by only one salesperson.
+- A customer may buy many cars, but each car is bought by only one customer.
+- A salesperson writes a single invoice for each car he or she sells.
+- A customer gets an invoice for each car he or she buys.
+- A customer may come in just to have his or her car serviced; that is, a customer need not buy a car to be classified as a customer.
+- When a customer takes one or more cars in for repair or service, one service ticket is written for each car.
+- The car dealership maintains a service history for each of the cars serviced.
+The service  records are referenced by the car’s serial number.
+- A car brought in for service can be worked on by many mechanics, and each mechanic may work on many cars.
+- A car that is serviced may or may not need parts (e.g., adjusting a carburetor or cleaning a fuel injector nozzle does not require providing new parts).